iotaledger/goshimmer/docs/apis/ledgerstate.md

 | `outputIndex`   | int | The index of an output.     |

 ## `/ledgerstate/outputs/:outputID`
-Get an output details for a given base58 encoded output ID.
+Get an output details for a given base58 encoded output ID, such as output types, addresses, and their corresponding balances.
+For the client library API call balances will not be directly available as values because they are stored as a raw message.

 ### Parameters